-First of all, it is kind of horrifying thinking of tourist climbing up on Buddha statues, sitting in their lap, holding The Buddha’s hand and so on.
-Just imaging the scene having a bunch of Asian tourists climbing a cross with Jesus and posing with the son of God.
-Fortunately, it is quite rare to see these scenes in Thailand now.
-Instructions are often quite clear in the temples of what you can do or not.
-Common sense will take you a long way.
+First of all, it is horrifying thinking of tourists climbing up on Buddha statues, sitting in their lap, holding The Buddha’s hand and so on.
+Just imagine the scene having a bunch of Asian tourists climbing a cross with Jesus and posing with the son of God.
+Fortunately, it is pretty rare to see these scenes in Thailand now.
+Instructions are often quite evident in the temples of what you can do or not.
+Furthermore, just common sense will take you a long way.

 11 advice for proper Temple Etiquette in Thailand

-Take off shoes before you enter the temple also any headwear.
+- Take off your shoes before you enter the temple.
+The same goes for any headwear.

-Don’t touch sacred and holy objects unless you are taking part in a religious ceremony yourself.
+- Don’t touch sacred and holy objects unless you participate in a religious ceremony yourself.

-When you take pictures don’t disturb people worshipping.
+- When you take pictures, don’t disturb the people worshipping.

-If Thai people pose or take pictures with the Buddha they normally sit or place themselves lower than the Buddha and sit in a very appropriate way.
+- If Thai people pose or take pictures with the Buddha, they usually sit or place themselves lower than the Buddha and sit appropriately.

-Monks should not touch women.
-As a woman keep some distance.
-I remember a friend on a bus in Bangkok that wasn’t aware that she was standing in a way that made her back touch a monk and Thai people carefully try to inform her what was going on.
-Asking for a selfie with a monk and putting a hand on the shoulder isn’t a very good move.
+- Monks should not touch women.
+As a woman, keep some distance.
+I remember a friend on a bus in Bangkok that wasn’t aware that she was standing in the way that made her back touch a monk, and Thai people carefully tried to inform her what was going on.
+Asking for a selfie with a monk and putting a hand on the shoulder isn’t a perfect move.
 However, I have had monks coming up to female clients in my group to shake hands with them.
-Any initiative should come from their side though.
+Any initiative should come from their side, though.

-Taking pictures of monks.
-Kind of touchy but if you do it.
-Make sure it is ok.
-At certain ceremonies and so it becomes less private.
-You can normally sense if it is ok or not depending on the situation and asking is the right thing to do.
+- Regarding taking pictures of monks.
+Touchy, but if you do it.
+Make sure it is approved.
+At certain public ceremonies, it becomes less of a private matter.
+You can generally sense if it is ok or not, banking on the situation.

-Only enter buildings that clearly states that it is ok.
+- Only enter buildings that clearly states that it is allowed.
 Some areas might be out of bounds for women.

-Already at the airport, signboards announce that one should respect Buddhism as it is the religion that more than 90% of the population adhere to.
-So avoid Buddha t-shirts, tattoos.
 There is even a law banning commercial trade with Buddha statues.
-Not strictly enforced.
-But Thai people don’t buy Buddhas for decorations, a cute thing to put in the toilet.
-They are placed at rooms or positions of worship in houses.
+The law is not strictly enforced.
+But Thai people don’t buy Buddhas for decorations; it is not a cute statue to put in the toilet.
+They are placed in rooms or worship positions in houses at an elevated position.

-Spirit houses are part of old worship that is more closely related to animism than Theravada Buddhism but it is syncretism and blended into the religious traditions.
-There are ghosts, angels, and guardians of the land that people have to respect to be able to be protected and live peacefully in their houses.
+Spirit houses are part of old worship that is more closely related to animism than Theravada Buddhism, but it is syncretism and blended into the religious traditions.
+There are ghosts, angels, and guardians of the land that people have to respect to be protected and live peacefully in their houses.